kravchenmd/code-samples/README.md

 * a need of a single set of parameters for predefined function for whole energy range;
 * manual optimization.

-Another possible way is using of deep learning-based approaches by building and training a neural network that can learn the relationship between signal shape and time of signal rising edge.
+Another possible way is using deep learning-based approaches by building and training a neural network that can learn the relationship between signal shape and time of signal rising edge.
 It would allow to:
 * automate the process;
 * More generalized approach: the built network can be used for different detectors with different electrical characteristics (gain, etc.)